1. HOW DOES CONCUSSION, MSG, AND NEURODEGENERATIVE DISEASE ALL FIT TOGETHER?

 Short Historical Overview of the Concussion debate:

 With the autumn now upon us, it is football season in all age groups and in the professional ranks in America.
 In the last decade, acute neurologic trauma in the forum of concussions has made huge national news because of high profile injured athletes whose careers where cut short and in some cases their life ended.
 For decades the issues of concussions in the NFL was accepted as collateral damage to the dangerous sport.
 We had leading physicians working for the NFL (Elliot Pellman MD) telling us that there was absolutely no connection between trauma and early onset neurologic disease and early death.
 Dr. Pellman’s medical position was an insult to every neurosurgeon’s intelligence back then.
+When he retired from the committee in 2007 I thought the NFL was making a prudent medical legal decision.
+When I heard from some of my former patients who were NFL players that he was still working for the NFL in an advisory role of return to play decisions I was floored.
 It was clear he was acting as “a friend” to an 8 billion dollar business.
+He was the commissioner’s doctor beginning in 1997, and many of the medical doctors in NFL circles knew this.
+He was a politician and he used his influence with NY Jet owner Leon Hess and then NFL commissioner Paul Tagliabue to sit as committee chairman on the NFL mild TBI committee.
 In 2007, the data became so overwhelming that changes were finally made.
+Pellman resigned, but what he did to several Jet players in my mind was inconscionable.
 What caused these changes was data collected on high school and college athletes.
 A concussion is a form of traumatic injury.
 When a concussion occurs there is a temporary loss of neurologic function due to uncoupling of energy metabolism from cerebral blood flow.
 The acute injury causes a massive release of endogenous excitatory neurotransmitters into the damaged area and causes a disruption of the blood brain barrier (BBB).
 The mechanism of the injury decreases local energy supply in those damaged nerves, while increasing released excitotoxins locally from damaged neurons.
 The trauma simultaneously, allows for free passage of toxins across the blood brain barrier and the intestinal brush border.
 We saw in the last two blogs this is precisely what sensitizes the brain to chronic neuronal degeneration in Alzheimer’s, Parkinson’s, Huntington’s, and in ALS.
 Electron microscope studies of the astrocytes that form the BBB have shown that concussion trauma allows for “leakiness” to occur at this protective brain layer.
 Several proteins have been found to be present in the CSF after acute injury and can be used as a biomarker.
 This protein is called TDP-43.
 There are many others being looked at as well.
 We will talk about this protein later.

 Remember from the last blog, we now know that dietary excitotoxins concentrate in the brain where glutamate receptors are located.
 We also reviewed data that shows humans absorb these compounds far more than any other species.
 Younger patients absorb them faster and concentrate them faster in the brain.
 While there are philosophical questions concerning head injury regulations for professional athletes, it is clear that the athletes whose interests are least protected and who are most at risk for injury are the young male and female athletes who, by virtue of their less developed physique and developing brains, and concentrated diets filled with excitotoxins, are more prone to concussions and potentially to CTE.
 Adding to the concern are data that their guts and blood brain barrier are more permeable to excitotoxins once the injury occurs.
 Most glutamate receptors are found in the frontal and temporal lobes where most concussions tend to occur.
 While many parents and athletes think that concussions rarely occur in sports such as lacrosse, soccer, softball, and baseball, recent data suggests that concussions occur more frequently than previously thought in these sports.
 Kevin Guskiewicz, PhD, ATC, who is a professor and Director of the Sports Medicine Research Laboratory at the University of North Carolina at Chapel Hill reported dramatic data on the increased incidence of concussions in a study done in 2007.
 It was thought that repetitive concussions led to the development of CTE in the mid 2000′s.
 This changed abruptly in 2009, by way of research, and the case of a suicide of a 21 year old college football player.